Cross posted on Joyful Miles.

 To fall in love with writing again.

-I could launch into a long story about this, but that’s better suited for my Write, Run, Rejoice blog that I’ve been neglecting for too long.
-Here’s the short version: As I worked on my current novel on a sunny April day with a cup of tea and a bouquet of daffodils on my kitchen nook desk … I fell in love with writing again.
+This is a rather long story, so here’s the short version: As I worked on my current novel on a sunny April day with a cup of tea and a bouquet of daffodils on my kitchen nook desk … I fell in love with writing again.
 True magical moment!
 Even more magical is how ON THAT VERY DAY, an early birthday present arrived from my dear friends, Sara, Shannon, and Stephanie:

 Seriously????
 The timing was beyond perfect so of course, I cried.